 Talawa Firsts Guest Blog

-We’re full swing into this year’s Talawa Firsts Festival, which showcases the most dynamic and diverse new writing and performance shaping British theatre today.
+Each year in early summer, Talawa Firsts, showcases the most dynamic, diverse new writing and performance shaping British theatre today.

 Myah Jeffers (Talawa Firsts 2016) shares her experience of the Festival's Writing Workshop

-As part of the festival, Talawa will be hosting a number of workshops for emerging artists, having kicked off with a writer’s workshop, delivered by Talawa’s Literary Associate Jane Fallowfield and Soho Theatre’s Education Producer Jules Haworth.
+As part of the festival, Talawa hosted a number of workshops for emerging artists, having kicked off with a writer’s workshop, delivered by Talawa’s Literary Associate Jane Fallowfield and Soho Theatre’s Education Producer Jules Haworth.

 With budding playwrights from London and other parts of the country participating, the evening was filled with extracts of produced plays, writing exercises and advice on how to get the most out of your script.